basetenlabs/truss/docs/create/sklearn.md

 ### Create an in-memory model

 This is the part you want to replace with your own code.
-Using a Hugging Face transformer, build a machine learning model and keep it in-memory.
+Using scikit-learn, build a machine learning model and keep it in-memory.

 ```python
 from sklearn.ensemble import RandomForestClassifier